Muvattupuzha: Economy

-Muvattupuzha taluk consists of midlands and highlands with agriculture and small-scale industries as its primary economic base.
-Muvattupuzha was a part of the Travancore Kingdom.
-The border check posts of Travancore in Mamala, near Thiruvankulam, prevented interconnectivity between Kochi and Muvattupuzha.
-Muvattupuzha was an important commercial centre and a prominent town until about 1975.
-The 2011 Census of India noted a new, separate, and distinct urban agglomeration including parts of the Muvattupuzha and Kothamangalam talukas.
+Muvattupuzha taluk comprises both midland and highland regions, with agriculture and small-scale industries forming the main economic activities.
+Historically, the area was part of the Kingdom of Travancore.
+Border check posts at Mamala, near Thiruvankulam, once restricted interconnectivity between Kochi and Muvattupuzha.
+The town remained an important commercial centre until the mid-1970s.
+The 2011 Census of India identified a distinct urban agglomeration covering parts of Muvattupuzha and Kothamangalam taluks.

 Infrastructure

 Muvattupuzha is between Angamaly and Kottayam on the Main Central Road, The first and second longest state highways of Kerala, Main Central Road (Angamaly - Thiruvananthapuram / SH-01 / 240 km) and Main Eastern Highway (Muvattupuzha–Punalur / SH-08 / 154 km), meet here.
 The Muvattupuzha–Theni Highway (SH 43) starts at the Chalikkadavu Bridge and goes through Randattinkara, Kotta, Udumbannoor, Kattappana, Nedumkandam and Cumbum before ending at Theni, which is a shorter route to Madurai in neighbouring Tamil Nadu.

 A bypass to Thodupuzha Road and MC Road is planned from Kadathi on NH49 via the proposed new bridge at Murikkallu.